atom/sort-lines/README.md

 ### Installation

+From GUI: Settings -> Install -> search for "sort-lines" and click "Install"

-`apm install sort-lines` and restart Atom.
+From CLI: `apm install sort-lines` and restart Atom.

 ### Commands and Keybindings